 Skilled nursing facility (SNF).
 SNFs are also known as nursing homes, convalescent centers, and rest homes.
 At SNFs, older adults receive continuous nursing services under the care of a registered nurse or licensed vocational nurse.
 SNFs can provide more extensive care services than assisted living or residential care facilities.
 Such services include IV (intravenous fluids), blood pressure monitoring, medicine injections, and care for patients on ventilators.
 SNFs often provide recreational, rehabilitative, and social programs for residents.

 Others.
-Special care centers are available for people with particular medical conditions, such as Alzheimer's disease or dementia.
-Special psychiatric facilities may be an option for people with violent or disruptive behaviors, or people who present a danger to themselves or others.
+Special care centers are available for people with particular medical conditions.
+These include Alzheimer's disease or dementia.
+Special psychiatric facilities may be a choice for people with violent or disruptive behaviors, or people who present a danger to themselves or others.

 Is the facility staff willing to have you take a tour and stop in at mealtime to visit with residents?